Code-Eagl/mini-prject-HTML-CSS-JavaScript-/README.md

 # E-com-website-
-I made this work with amazing GL course using HTML and CSS
+I made this work in my training period using HTML and CSS